menhera-org/udxf-spec/README.md

 - We use UUIDs for identifying types of objects and for identifying keys of dictionaries.
 - We define only one primitive type for this format, i.e. a byte array.
 - Meanings of data are interpreted based on Object-Type UUIDs and Dictionary-Key UUIDs.
 No particular definition of concrete meanings of these UUIDs is given in this specification.
+There is an exception for the NULL UUID.

 ## Structure